-- 1. Executive Officers: The Executive Officers shall have served at least one (1) full semester by weeks on the SGA to be eligible for candidacy.
-This semester shall have been no longer than three (3) years prior to nomination. - 2.
-President and Vice President must commit to a full year term.
+- a.
+Executive Officers: The Executive Officers shall have served at least one (1) full semester by weeks on the SGA to be eligible for candidacy unless no eligible members exist.
+This semester shall have been no longer than three (3) years prior to nomination. - b.
+Executive Officers shall have been a full-time student of the college for a period of at least one (1) academic year. - c.
+Their scholastic record must show an overall GPA of 2.5 or higher at the time of election and must be maintained throughout the tenure of an office held.
+If a 2.5 GPA is not maintained the Officer will have until the following academic semester to obtain the required GPA. - d.
+Executive Officers must carry at least twelve (12) hours per semester. - e.
+All Executive Officers must commit to a full year term.

-Section 2 - Members consist of four (4) Class Representatives, six (6) Senators-at-Large, two (2) Commuter Representative(s), and two (2) Housing Representatives.
-All members of the SGA must be full-time students at the time of their elections.
-The scholastic record of the members must be at least a grade point average of 2.2 or higher at time of election.
-The members must each carry at least twelve (12) credit hours per semester and maintain an overall GPA of 2.2 throughout the tenure of office held.
-Freshmen are excluded from GPA requirements, until a full collegiate GPA has been established.
-A nominee must attend two consecutive meetings.
+Section 2 - Members consist of four (4) Class Representatives, two (2) Senators-at-Large, one (1) Commuter Representative(s), one (1) Non-traditional Representative, and two (2) Housing Representatives.

+- a.
+The members must each carry at least twelve (12) credit hours per semester and maintain an overall GPA of 2.0 throughout the tenure of an office held. - b.
+Freshmen are excluded from GPA requirements until a full semester GPA has been established.